On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

 \subsubsection{Boolean Functions}

-Boolean functions can be represented as diagonal Hamiltonians.
-We show how every such function naturally maps to a Hamiltonian expressed as a linear combination of Pauli $Z$ operators, with terms corresponding to the Fourier expansion of the function.
-For the (faithful) representation on $n$ qubits, this mapping is unique.
+Boolean-valued functions on the Boolean cube~$\{0,1\}^n$ are uniquely represented as diagonal Hamiltonians as in (\ref{eq:eigenvalueHf}) by a real multilinear polynomial of Pauli $Z$ operators, with terms corresponding to the function's Fourier expansion.